ALCES

 educate

-We develop curricula and educational public programming that deepen engagement with our projects and the histories they uplift.
-Through institutional partnerships with schools, universities, and community organizations, we co-create learning experiences that are place-based, justice-oriented, and grounded in the arts.
+We develop curricula and public programming that deepen engagement with our projects and the histories they uplift — co-creating place-based, justice-oriented learning experiences with schools, universities, and community organizations that build informed, imaginative civic participation.